ardomingo/COVID-County-Severity-CA/README.md

 R Markdown script to create a flexdashboard with geographic data as well as charts tracking totals and per population rates for both cases and deaths, aggregated by county.

 Three tabs for 1).
-14-day case rate with map indicating severity by county, 2). total/rate cases, and 3). total/rate deaths.
+14-day case rate with map indicating severity by county, 2). total & rate cases, and 3). total & rate deaths.

 Script combines 3 separate data sources:
   COVID Data: NYT - "https://raw.githubusercontent.com/nytimes/covid-19-data/master/us-counties.csv"